Tonka of the Gallows: Production

-Writer Egon Erwin Kisch allegedly met a prostitute Antonie Havlová who told him her life story shortly before her death in 1911.
-He wrote a novella Die Himmelfahrt der Galgentoni based on her life in 1921.
-In the same year a theatre play based on the book was produced at Revoluční scéna with Xena Longenová playing the main role.
+Writer Egon Erwin Kisch allegedly met with a prostitute, named Antonie Havlová, who told him her life story shortly before her death in 1911.
+He wrote the novella Die Himmelfahrt der Galgentoni, which was supposedly based on her life, however no woman named Antonie Havlová was ever documented to be living in Prague in 1911.
+Shortly after the release of the book in 1921, a theatre play was produced at Revoluční scéna with Xena Longenová playing the main role.
 Karel Anton decided to make a silent movie based on the book.
 The shooting started in autumn 1929 at Kavalírka studio in Košíře.
-Unfortunatelly the stages burned down on 25 October together with some reels of the film.
+Unfortunately the stages burned down on 25 October together with some reels of the film.
 The movie was finished at AB studios in Vinohrady and it was decided to release the movie as a sound film.
 Czech, French and German post-synchrons were recorded at Gaumont Joinville studio in Paris.

 Reception

 Tonka of the Gallows premiered at Alfa cinema in Prague on 27 February 1930.
 The movie was advertised as the "first Czech sound film".
 Contemporary critics mostly praised the movie with Filmový přehled writing "The impression with which I left the theatre was unforgettable and rivetting."
 In France Hebdo-Film wrote "Karl Anton has used all the means of expression offered by modern cinematographic techniques, but his personality has always allowed him to avoid the traps set by convention and sentimentality."